markstur/speech-to-text-code-pattern/doc/source/cf.md

    * sttcp-speech-to-text

-7. Click on the app and then click on `Visit App URL` to visit the bot's web page.
+7. Click on the app and then click on `Visit App URL` to visit the app's web page.

-## Run the web app
+## Use the web app

-* Go back to `Applications` ▷ `Routes`.
-You will see your app.
-* Click your app's `Hostname`.
-This will open the Watson Speech Translator web app in your browser.
 * Go back to the README.md for instructions on how to use the app.

 [![return](https://raw.githubusercontent.com/IBM/pattern-utils/master/deploy-buttons/return.png)](https://github.com/IBM/speech-to-text-code-pattern#use-the-web-app)